NaziaSiddique/twister2-social/README.md

 • Be able to view trending posts/hashtags easily

-• Be able to comment on conversation threats

-• Be able to join communities/group that I am interested in

 • Be able to follow other users/business profiles/groups/posts

-• Be forewarned on any activity that I am about to do on the app, such as deleting posts, or re-posting images etc.

 • Have my own member user dashboard (read functionality)

 • Registered User Goals (Businesses)

-• Have all the features available to Consumers

 • Have a business login/registration page